-The 2020 Herbert Jasper Lecture will be delivered by Bruce L. McNaughton, AIHS Polaris Research Chair at the University of Lethbridge, Canada.
+The 2021 Herbert Jasper Lecture will be delivered by Bruce L. McNaughton, AIHS Polaris Research Chair at the University of Lethbridge, Canada.
 His lecture is entitled ’Zipping’ and ‘unzipping’ the hippocampal index.
-A reception will follow.

 The Neuro's Herbert Jasper Lecture was established in 1989.
 Dr. Jasper, who passed away in 1999, worked together with Wilder Penfield at The Neuro during his early and very seminal years (1937-1964) and remained associated with the Institute for the remainder of his career and life in Montreal.
 This lectureship, which is focused like the work of Jasper upon Neurophysiology was instituted in his honor.